YourRoots by Genomelink

 Children(s): Elizabeth Smith

-Hannah Johanna Stephens was born in 1753 in Lincoln County, Kentucky, USA, the child of Benjamin Stephens and Elizabeth Olmstead.
+In 1753, Hannah Johanna Stephens entered the world in Lincoln County, Kentucky, USA, born to Benjamin Stephens And Elizabeth Olmstead.
 Hannah Johanna Stephens married Martin Smith, and had children including Elizabeth Smith.
 Hannah Johanna Stephens passed away in 1833 in Casey, Butler, Kentucky, United States.

 Find more search results for Hannah Stephens